gdsclpu/articles/articles/Learn TensorFlow for Machine Learning.md

 ```

 - Explanation:
 In this operation, we perform matrix multiplication between the tensor `x` and its transpose.
 The `@` operator is used for matrix multiplication.
 The resulting tensor has a shape `(2, 2)`, where each element is calculated as the dot product of the corresponding rows and columns of the input tensors.
-Matrix multiplication is a fundamental operation in linear algebra and is often used in various machine learning algorithms.
+Matrix multiplication is a fundamental operation in linear algebra and is often used in various machine-learning algorithms.

 ### Mathematical Operation 4: Concatenation